Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Basic facts about the phase transition

 \section{Basic facts about the phase transition}

-In this section, we use the dilute random cluster representation of the Blume-Capel model to prove various important properties about its phase diagram.
+In this section, we use the dilute random cluster representation of the Blume-Capel model to prove various fundamental properties about its phase diagram, in particular Theorem \ref{thm: BC phase diagram} and the discontinuity part of Theorem \ref{thm: existence}.
 First, we show that the critical point of the Blume-Capel model coincides with the critical percolation threshold of the dilute random cluster model and state some basic consequences of this.
-Then, we show that there exists a continuous line of critical points $\Delta \mapsto \beta_c(\Delta)$.
-Finally, we show that classical results using Pirogov-Sinai theory establish that the phase transition is discontinuous at the critical point for sufficiently negative values of $\Delta$.
+Then we prove Theorem \ref{thm: BC phase diagram} by proving that the curve of critical points $\{ (\Delta, \beta_c(\Delta)) : \Delta \in \R \}$ is continuous and decreasing.
+Finally, we show that these properties together with classical results using Pirogov-Sinai theory establish that the phase transition is discontinuous at the critical point for sufficiently negative values of $\Delta$.

 We begin by collecting important facts about the natural infinite volume limits of the free and wired measures. \begin{prop} Let $p,a \in [0,1]$.
 Then, the weak limits of $\varphi^1_{\Lambda,p,a}$ and $\varphi^0_{\Lambda,p,a}$ as $\Lambda \Uparrow \ZZ^d$, denoted by $\varphi^1_{p,a}$ and $\varphi^0_{p,a}$, exist and satisfy the following Gibbs property: let $\varphi = \varphi^1_{p,a}$ or $\varphi^0_{p,a}$.
 Then, for all $\Lambda \subset \ZZ^d$ finite and $\varphi$-a.s. $\lambda \in \Theta$, \begin{equs} \varphi[A \mid \cF_{\Lambda^c}] (\lambda) = \varphi^\lambda_{\Lambda, p,a}[A], \qquad A \in \cF_\Lambda \end{equs} where $\cF_\Lambda$ (resp. $\cF_{\Lambda^c}$) consists of events in $\cF$ that are $\Lambda$-measurable (resp. $\Lambda^c$-measurable).